butla/machine_setups/docs/manjaro_tricks.md

 ### Intel GPU
 There's screen tearing on the lemur now.
+Interestingly, Huawei on Gnome also had tearing on the vsync test.

 Everything in this section is a "maybe".
 Intel Graphics card, should have the modesetting driver enabled.